Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

 • THE PRESENTATION: Do not overcrowd the skillet or toss the delicate pasta too aggressively.
 Gently swirl the warm ravioli in the brown butter, then transfer directly to wide, pre-warmed ceramic bowls.
-Finish heavily with toasted pine nuts, extra grated Parmesan, and the crispy, fried sage leaves for a stunning textural contrast.
+Finish heavily with toasted pine nuts, extra grated Parmesan, and the crispy, fried sage leaves for a stunning contrast in texture.

 • THE POUR: A rich, lightly oaked Chardonnay or a crisp, mineral-forward Italian Soave provides the essential acidic and fruit structure needed to seamlessly cut through the heavy, nutty brown butter and rich ricotta filling.